DPS0340/TSP-Multithread/README.md

 Connection between threads performed by shared memory among threads(global variable in code).

-Commit messages quite dirty, because this repository is assumed private and sole use. i apologize.
+Commit messages are quite dirty, because this repository is assumed private and sole use. i apologize.